slatedocs/slate/source/includes/_financial_transactions.md

 Status | Description
  ------------- | -------------
-Future | The financial transaction has not yet been scheduled.
-Pending | The financial transaction is being processed.
-Approved | The financial transaction was successful.
-Declined | The financial transaction was declined for the reason specified in status_reason.
+Future | The financial transaction has not yet been scheduled Pending | The financial transaction is being processed Approved | The financial transaction was successful Declined | The financial transaction was declined for the reason specified in status_reason

 ## Status Reasons